kach/nearley/README.md

 Other Tools
 -----------

-*This section lists some tools created by others.
-These are not distributed with nearley, so if you have problems, please contact the respective author for support.*
+*This section lists nearley tooling created by other developers.
+These tools are not distributed with nearley, so if you have problems, please contact the respective author for support instead of opening an issue with nearley.*

 Atom users can write nearley grammars with [this plugin](https://github.com/bojidar-bg/nearley-grammar) by Bojidar Marinov.